Working Papers

-Dissertation Project
+Dissertation Book Project

 My dissertation studies the long-term effects of exposure to political violence on protest and voting behavior, with a specific focus on Soviet repressions in Eastern Europe and Central Asia.
-I asks two main questions: First, how do people learn about state-sponsored violence that occurred in their families and communities?
+I ask two main questions: First, how do people learn about state-sponsored violence that occurred in their families and communities?
 Second, how does knowledge of past repression affect political behavior generations later?

 I explore these questions by studying how Stalinist mass repressions shape contemporary political behavior in Eastern Europe and Central Asia.
 My project focuses on three former Soviet countries that share a history of violence but differ considerably in their current political institutions: Moldova, Estonia, and Kazakhstan.
 I rely on evidence from original, cross-national surveys and semi-structured interviews to unpack the ways that the legacies of historical violence continue to shape political behavior across the region.